 EMBL-ABR is structured as a hub/nodes model, with the Hub located at Melbourne Bioinformatics, University of Melbourne.
 EMBL-ABR is also currently exploring engagement with the European infrastructure for biological information, ELIXIR, and other relevant international efforts such as CyVerse and BD2K.

 EMBL-ABR is a truly national resource.
-There are now ten Nodes which are organised around six Key Areas: Data, Tools, Compute, Standards, Training and Platforms, mapped to their respective expertise in terms of biosciences domains.
+There are now twelve Nodes which are organised around six Key Areas: Data, Tools, Compute, Standards, Training and Platforms, mapped to their respective expertise in terms of biosciences domains.
 The Nodes are hosted at institutions across Australia.
 EMBL-ABR Director Andrew Lonie is also Director, Melbourne Bioinformatics.
-The project is being driven by Deputy Director, EMBL-ABR, Assoc Prof Vicky Schneider who is currently based at EBI, Cambridge, UK.

 To learn more about all activities linked to Australia’s membership of EMBL, go to the EMBL Australia website.